XVimProject/XVim/README.md

   - Xcode6 beta

 ## INSTALL
+ For Xcode4 Users : Before building checkout `for_xcode4` tag.

  - Download source code(See also "Branches and Releases" section) and open XVim.xcodeproj with Xcode.
  - Select an appropriate Scheme for your Xcode version
     - "XVim for Xcode4" must be built with Xcode4.6